Pull subscriptions to CREODIAS EODATA catalogue

 Basic information about pull subscriptions

 The queue stores up to 100000 of such notifications.
 If there are more, the oldest notification or notifications will be removed to make space for the newer ones.
-Therefore, make sure to ACK notifications regularly.
+Therefore, make sure to view and ACK notifications regularly.

 Pull subscription entity description